EmORz/reactjs-project-Emanuil/README.md

 Individual students project.
 In developer mode.
 ### Start
 - npm i
-- npm start for reactjs
+- npm start for reactjs run on port 3000
-- node . api-rest
+- node . api-rest run on port 9999 =>" Listening on port 9999!"

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Basic description of project
+The main idea for the site is an online bookstore.
+There is a registration for users.
+Users can be administrators or regular users.
+Registered users have a profile page that displays their username, and if they are admins, the products they have created.
+Admins can add products that are displayed on the Home page.
+There is a search engine that searches among the products by name, described, price, and the found products are displayed on the Home page, if nothing is found, a message is displayed.

 ## Available Scripts